 Where is Lisbon located?

-Lisbon is the capital and largest city of Portugal, and it is located on the western coast of the Iberian Peninsula in Southern Europe.
-Lisbon is situated at the mouth of the Tagus River, which flows into the Atlantic Ocean.
-It is the westernmost capital city in mainland Europe and is known for its beautiful coastal setting, historic architecture, and vibrant culture.
+Lisbon, Portugal’s capital and largest city, is located on the western coast of the Iberian Peninsula in southern Europe.
+Nestled at the mouth of the Tagus River, where it meets the Atlantic Ocean, the Portuguese capital city is the westernmost European capital on the mainland.

 Why is everyone moving to Lisbon?